drewverlee/which_plates/tests/test_state/test_children/readme.txt

-tests for States children method
+states 1-5

 Were going to walk through the steps of a simple A*problem checking the children along the way.
 In order to do this were going to need to check the various states along the way.
-Which is what our fixtures setup below.
-We choose a problem thats linear in fashion, so that each state only has one child state.
+Our fixtures in conftest.py contain the states.

+This is an peek into the expected states...

 State  action   bar   goal
 0      '',[]    []    0